 The recipe for lemon curd is way too large for this red currant and lemon curd brûlée tart, but it's difficult to scale it down because of the 1 egg yolk in the recipe.
 But you can keep the rest in the fridge for later use or in the freezer!

 This is really simple.
 Combine red currants and sugar in a bowl, and let it rest 10 minutes on the counter to let the currants release a little of their juices into the sugar.
 And it's ready!

-Once the tart shells are cool, and the lemon curd has set, you’ll be ready to assemble your brûlée tart.
-I like to add 1 heaping tbsp of red currants into each shell, covering the bottom.
-Dollop 1-2 tbsp of lemon curd on top of this.
-If you didn’t take them out of their tart tins yet, let them set for a while, and you’ll be ready to just wiggle them out of their tins.
+Once the tart shells are cool, and the lemon curd has set, you'll be ready to assemble your brûlée tart.
+I like to add 1 heaping tablespoon of red currants into each shell, covering the bottom.
+Dollop 1-2 tablespoon of lemon curd on top of this.
+If you didn't take them out of their tart tins yet, let them set for a while, and you'll be ready to just wiggle them out of their tins.

-Cover each tart with 1-2 tsp of sugar.
+Cover each tart with 1-2 teaspoon of sugar.
 Brûlée either in the broiler of your oven or with a creme brûlée torch.
 Keep a constant eye on it if you had it in the broiler, around 2 minutes.

 It takes a little while, but it's not that difficult.
 And look at that red currant and lemon curd brûlée tart, so worth it!